 I've lived and worked in England, Scotland, Switzerland, Italy, India and Australia.
 I studied art St Martins School of Art, London, and later did a degree in Indian Art & Architecture, carrying out field work in South India at three sacred sites, as well as researching a dissertation entiltled ‘Symbol and Reality: the Embodiment of the Divine in the Sacred Images of India’.
 I also have a postgraduate degree in Education, and was an academic writer for ten years, publishing a number of papers exploring the implications of complexity/ dynamic systems theories for research in the Social Sciences.

 I became a full-time image-maker in 2008.
-I am also a dancer and a musician.
+I also dance and play music.

 In 2013 I had a solo show, Wild Life.
 I showed 55 paintings, interspersed with poems by Em Strang and Jamie Reaser.
 Rachel Amey wrote a performance piece for the show and perfomed it twice a day.
 I did live sandpainting, and invited my visitors to do it too.